Understanding Delayed Bounces

 <bounces+1234567-a1b2-sendgridtesting=gmail.com@em123.domain.com>

-• "a1b2" is an internal code that is generated
+- "a1b2" is an internally generated code.

 Identifying a Delayed Bounce